MatthewStridiron/UDP-Chat-App/README.md

 <b> create_group <group_name> </b> - creates a group name that does not yet exist.
 If the groupname
-does exist, then the client will receive a response from the server saying so. list_groups - a request made by the client to the server requesting a list of all available groups to join.
+does exist, then the client will receive a response from the server saying so.

+<b> list_groups </b> - a request made by the client to the server requesting a list of all available groups
+to join.
 If there are no groups, the server returns an empty string.

 <b> join_group <group_name> </b> - puts a user into a group.
 If the group does not exist, the server